What-s-Trending/nlp_project/readme.md

 # Steps to Reproduce

-To recreate our findings, you will need the nlp_project.ipynb file along with all .py files from the GitHub repository stored in the same directory on your device.
-The dataset file is provided in the repository as well.
+To recreate our findings, you will need to use the github_data.csv file, this data was pulled from github on 5/16/17.
+Using the acquire function will pull the latest data from github and may invalidate the exploration section and model performance of the final notebook.
+This is expressly noted in the final_report.ipynb.

+First Clone the repo to your device.

+To reproduce our findings run the final_report notebook sequentially as is.

+To get the latest data from github:
+- Read and follow directions to edit the env.py file with your github_token and github_username
+- Run the commented out function call and import from cell 2, #df=acquire.scrape_github_data()
+- Comment out or skip the cell 3
+- Run the rest of the notebook sequentially.